AFKrcher/probe/README.md

 ### Public API

 The public API allows all users to obtain information on satellites and schemas produced by PROBE.
-Queries can be made to obtain specific satellites or schemas.
+Queries in the form of GET requests can be made to obtain specific satellites or schemas.
+POST, PUT, and PATCH requests are not allowed to the public.
 Below is a list of example requests:

 #### Welcome Message